f4exb/sdrangel/plugins/channelrx/chanalyzer/readme.md

   4. Scope trace control
   5. Scope trigger control

+Note 1: the scope trace is updated continuously for sweep times of 1 second or more else the display is refreshed only when the trace finishes.

-Note: the spectrum view (Channel spectrum) is not presented here.
+Note 2: the spectrum view (Channel spectrum) is not presented here.

 <h2>C. Channel controls</h2>